 That is most probably one of the most difficult-to-answer questions I can imagine.
 To answer directly to your question, it is the variety which makes my Travel Lifestyle so beautiful.
 The sunset on the island Koh Tao in Thailand for example was incredible and seems to be one of its kind, but I had breathtaking sunsets at other places, too, like on Langkawi/Malaysia or Karimunjawa/Indonesia.
-I thought I never want to visit cities, but the markets in Jakarta and Bangkok I definitely don’t want to miss somehow.
+I thought I never want to visit cities, but the markets and the street food in Jakarta and Bangkok I definitely don’t want to miss somehow.
 Revisiting is a must!
 We cannot really compare a sunrise hike on a Volcano Crater to a dreamy beach, at least, I don’t want to.

 What I can say is that I am very attracted to the coastal regions, so for now, my favorites are islands with a clear waterfront and clean beaches.
 Followed by waterfalls.
 Newly, I discovered my lust for mountain hiking.
 That’s a totally different world with gorgeous views and fresh air and away from dusty city jams.
-Particular places will definitely appear in by blog here.
+Particular places will definitely appear in my blog here.
 So stay tuned.

 What was ur worst experience during ur travels so far ?
 (Gracia, Indonesia)